minghuilab/StaMutAble/README.md

 **Note：**

-(1) The PDB ID column lists the corresponding PDB identifiers.
+(1) The **PDB ID** column lists the corresponding PDB identifiers.
-The MutChain column indicates the chain in which the mutation occurs.
+The **MutChain** column indicates the chain in which the mutation occurs.
-The mutation column lists the single-point mutations for the given protein.
+The **mutation** column lists the single-point mutations for the given protein.

 (2) Different columns in the table are separated by tabs.

-(3) Please place the PDB structures to be processed in the **input_pdbs** folder.
-Please ensure that PDB filenames do not contain '_' and are consistent with those specified in the input mutation file.
+(3) Please ensure that PDB structure filenames do not contain '_' and are consistent with those specified in the input mutation file.

 ### 5. Running StaMutAble

-(1) You can run the program by editing the run_prediction.sh script to set the input and output paths.
+(1) You can run the program by editing the run_prediction.sh script .

+Example file names and formats can be found in /stamutable/example_5B83_1mut/ and /stamutable/example_5B83_100mut/.

 ```
-job_name="example_5B83"
+job_name="" # example_5B83
 base_dir="/stamutable/${job_name}/"

 input_muts="${base_dir}/${job_name}_input.txt"